Churchwarden : Rev Marion Harrison 01380 816963

 Noticeboard – Benefice Policies on Safeguarding Children and Vulnerable Adults can be found on the noticeboard.

-The Summer Fete at Clyffe Hall and the Christmas Bazaar in aid of the church were generously supported by the village community.
+In past years the Summer Fete at Clyffe Hall and the Christmas Bazaar in aid of the church were generously supported by the village community.

 The Real Nativity at Christmas takes place in and around the church.